lodenrogue/hith/README.md

 ### Sequencing with progn

-`progn` evaluates a series of expressions in order and returns the last one's value — useful anywhere the grammar expects a single expression but you need several steps:
+`progn` evaluates a series of expressions in order and returns the last one's value.
+This is useful anywhere the grammar expects a single expression but you need several steps:

 ```lisp
 >>> (progn (setq a 10) (setq b 20) (+ a b))